-Oh, Geneva… a breath of old-time elegance and sophistication, unlike any other.
-With the picturesque Lake Geneva at the very heart of it and snow-capped Mont Blanc in the distance, this beautiful city embodies everything that you could ever wish for.
+Oh, Geneva… a breath of old-time elegance and sophistication unlike any other.
+With the picturesque Lake Geneva at the very heart of it and snow-capped Mont Blanc in the distance, this beautiful Swiss city embodies everything that you could ever wish for.
 A stunning setting is complete with Swiss quality through and through – from the service industry to the world-renowned Swiss watches.
 A stay in Geneva is all about embracing that old-time charm that you’d think you can only see in old movies – marble lobbies, dazzling chandeliers, champagne coupes, and the most remarkable Art Deco interiors.
 Here in Geneva it all not only comes to life but has stood here since the mid-to-late 19th century.
-While most of the 5-star luxury hotels embrace Geneva’s opulent history, you will also find contemporary gems that while still true to the past, embrace a more forward-thinking look.
-Either way, the result is pure excellence and we’re here to tell you about it in our best hotel guide for Geneva.
+While most of the 5-star luxury hotels in Geneva embrace the opulent local history, you’ll also find contemporary gems that, while still true to the past, embrace a more forward-thinking look.
+Either way, the result is pure excellence and we’re here to tell you about it with our top hotel picks in Geneva.

 La Réserve Genève Hotel, Spa and Villas